 config: Device-specific config settings.
 See the config settings below

-Host-based cluster only supports raw device and partition.
+Host-based cluster supports raw device, partition, and logical volume.
 Be sure to see the quickstart doc prerequisites for additional considerations.

 Below are the settings for a PVC-based cluster.

 storageClassDeviceSets: Explained in Storage Class Device Sets

 The following are the settings for Storage Class Device Sets which can be configured to create OSDs that are backed by block mode PVs.